 In the end, do I think buying a duplex is worth it or not?
 Nine times out of ten, my answer is no.

 Sure, you can make a little bit of money in these deals.
 But I want you to create wealth.
-And for that to happen, I suggest you go after bigger real estate deals.
+And for that to happen, I suggest you consider going after bigger real estate deals.

 Play bigger and be great,